Luis tiene azúcar en la sangre.

 Dra.
 Baylor: Es grave, si no se da tratamiento.
 No se cura, pero se puede controlar, y el paciente puede llevar una vida normal, con medicinas y dieta.

-(It is grave if he is not given treatment.
-It is not cured, but it can be controlled, and the patient can carry a normal life, with medicines and diet.)
+(It is serious if he is not given treatment.
+It is not curable, but it can be controlled, and the patient can carry a normal life, with medicines and diet.)

 Sr. León: Está bien, voy a esperar los resultados.